100GPing100/ut2004-heal-link-gun/README.txt

-This is the Heal Link Gun Beta 4, it deals no damage, only heals vehicles, nodes and team mates.
+This is the Heal Link Gun Beta 5, it deals no damage, only heals vehicles, nodes and team mates.

 Copyright:
--Barionyx: idea to Heal only vehicles and nodes and deal no damage;
+-Barionyx: idea for a link gun that would only heal vehicles and nodes and wouldn't deal no damage;
 -FewPosts: Idea to for the gun to also heal team mates;
 -100GPing100(zeluis): coding.